ZJU-FAST-Lab/ego-planner/README.md

 ## 7. Maintaince
 We are still working on extending the proposed system and improving code reliability.

-For any technical issues, please contact Fei GAO <fgaoaa@connect.ust.hk> or Boyu ZHOU <bzhouai@connect.ust.hk>.
+For any technical issues, please contact Xin Zhou (iszhouxin@zju.edu.cn) or Fei GAO (fgaoaa@zju.edu.cn).

-For commercial inquiries, please contact Shaojie SHEN <eeshaojie@ust.hk>
+For commercial inquiries, please contact Fei GAO (fgaoaa@zju.edu.cn).